ArtsBuild Grant Programs

-Grants up to $10,000 will be awarded to individual artists and organizations.
+Grants up to $10,000 were awarded to eight individual artists and organizations.
 The goals for the new grant program are to help build the careers of local Black and Latino artists; increase sustainability of cultural organizations that focus on Black and Latino arts; build community awareness of Black and Latino arts within Hamilton County; and to support collaborations between Black and Latino artists and other arts organizations within the community.

-The deadline to submit a Letter of Intent to apply for this grant was December 16, 2016.
-For additional information about the Equity in the Arts grant program, contact Rodney Van Valkenburg at ArtsBuild: firstname.lastname@example.org or (423) 777-4214.
+For additional information about the Equity in the Arts grant program, contact Rodney Van Valkenburg at ArtsBuild: email@example.com or (423) 777-4214.